-Training in the administration of buccal midolazam and rectal diazepam is essential and is provided by the specialist nurse with clinical responsibility for the treatment of the particular child.
+Training in the administration of buccal midolazam and rectal diazepam is essential if there are pupils in school who require this and is provided by the specialist nurse with clinical responsibility for the treatment of the particular child.
 Special training should be updated annually.